-Mother Accused Of Shooting And Killing Her Two Adult, Teen Children At Beaver County Home
+Mother Accused Of Shooting And Killing 16 And 22 Year Old Children At Beaver County Home

 — Royce Jones KDKA (@roycejonesnews) February 22, 2021

 “I said, ‘Is it safe for us to walk him home?’ and they said, ‘We have to escort you.’
 And I said, ‘That’s fine, but is it safe, what happened, did something bad happen?’
-He said, ‘We can’t tell you,'” said Rachel Kruze.MORE NEWS: West Virginia Gov. Jim Justice Addresses Public Questions On Income Tax Cut Plan
+He said, ‘We can’t tell you,'” said Rachel Kruze.MORE NEWS: COVID-19 In Pennsylvania: More Than 2M Vaccine Doses Administered To Date

 Stay with KDKA for the latest on this developing story.